-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 "Only I can fix it," he said then.
 And four years later, the message was much the same, although he had been working for most of that time inside the building that served as the backdrop for his speech on Thursday.

-[Throughout the week, government watchdogs and other critics of the administration noted the wanton disregard being shown for previous norms and regulations regarding the use of government officials or taxpayer property to promote a campaign for office.
-The Hatch Act, a century old law, prohibits such uses but has not been used to send anyone to jail.
-When asked about this during the week, White House Chief of Staff Mark Meadows said: "No one outside of the Beltway really cares."]
+(Throughout the week, government watchdogs and other critics of the administration noted the wanton disregard being shown for previous norms and regulations regarding the use of government officials or taxpayer property to promote a campaign for office.
+The Hatch Act, an 81-year-old law, prohibits such uses but has not been used to send anyone to jail.
+When asked about this during the week, White House Chief of Staff Mark Meadows said: "No one outside of the Beltway really cares.")

 Trump's case for himself may have been even sharper on Monday, when he made an unscheduled appearance in Charlotte.
 Here, instead of the 50,000 attendees originally anticipated, a remnant of 336 delegates had done the official business of renominating the incumbent.
 The unopposed incumbent had won every state, and in fact every vote from every state.
 Many states had canceled their primaries or caucuses on the Republican side.

-As he followed Vice President Mike Pence on stage in Charlotte, Trump was greeted with chants of "four more years."
+As he followed Vice President Pence onstage in Charlotte, Trump was greeted with chants of "four more years."
 He replied: "If you want to really drive them crazy you say: 'Twelve more years.' "

 The president did not explain how a four-term presidency might happen, given the constitutional limit of two terms set by the 22nd Amendment to the Constitution halfway through the 20th century.

-But the president did offer an hour's worth of free-form, wide-ranging ruminations on everything from the state of the national economy to trade deals with China and South Korea and the kinds of people most likely to die from COVID-19 ("It affects older people, the elderly, people with problems, with heart, diabetes, other problems.")
+But the president did offer an hour's worth of free-form, wide-ranging ruminations on everything from the state of the national economy to trade deals with China and South Korea and the kinds of people most likely to die from COVID-19. ("It affects older people, the elderly, people with problems, with heart, diabetes, other problems.")
 By Friday, two attendees at the Charlotte event and two support staff had tested positive for the virus.

 But in that hour in Charlotte, the president was loose and very much among friends.
 His language veered beyond informal to crude at times, but no one in the hall seemed to mind.
-The shouts of "we love you" and "thank you, Mr. President," were recurrent, persistent and well-amplified to be clearly audible on TV.
+The shouts of "we love you" and "thank you, Mr. President" were recurrent, persistent and well-amplified to be clearly audible on TV.

 Monday's midday walk-on was not widely seen, but clips were great fodder for cable TV.
-And the primetime TV audience began tuning in that same night, when Trump was not featured but did make a cameo appearance.
+And the prime-time TV audience began tuning in that same night, when Trump was not featured but did make a cameo appearance.
 The same happened on the second and third nights, posing the president for pictures with Melania, his wife, or Pence, his vice president, just as the TV anchors were signing off.

 A creature unto itself

-This Republican gathering was sui generis, a creature unto itself, unlike any preceding convention either party held since such gatherings began in the 1830s.
+This Republican gathering was sui generis, a creature unto itself, unlike any preceding convention any major party held since such gatherings began in the 1830s.
 The Democrats the week before had met almost entirely online, but the Republicans managed to perform before live audiences that were small but vocal and highly enthusiastic.

 The overnight reviews split along partisan lines as sharply, and predictably, as the votes on impeachment in Congress last winter.
 It is hard to remember now that President Trump is the only president ever to face the voters after being impeached (or forced from office under threat of impeachment).